vaslabs/pi-web-agent/README.md

 from https://github.com/vaslabs/pi-web-agent/releases/tag/0.7.0

 This is a pre release.
-For any ideas let us know https://github.com/vaslabs/pi-web-agent/discussions For any issues feel free https://github.com/vaslabs/pi-web-agent/issues
+For any ideas let us know https://github.com/vaslabs/pi-web-agent/discussions For any issues feel free to report here https://github.com/vaslabs/pi-web-agent/issues

 We are not supporting the old version anymore, all hands are to build a brand new pi-web-agent that's easy to maintain and for users to install and use with minimal to zero dependencies.